How to Cut Your Competitor Research Time by 90%: The Smart Way to do Menu Research on Delivery Apps

 This isn't just faster - it's more accurate.
 You're getting comprehensive data instead of the partial picture you get from manual research.

-Google Search Syntax for Restaurant Analytics
+Google search Syntax for restaurant analytics

-The secret is using search operators that most people don't know about.
 These work exactly like Google's advanced search.

 AND operator (space): chicken burger finds menu items containing both words in any order.